Global existence and stability of viscous Alfv\'en waves in the large-box limit for MHD systems: Introduction

 \subsection{Problem formulation and literature review}

 In this paper, we study the incompressible MHD system with small viscosity and resistivity ($0<\mu\ll1$) on a 3D periodic domain $Q_L=[-L,L]^3$ as follows:

-where $b$ is the magnetic field, $v$ and $p$ are the velocity field and scalar pressure of the fluid respectively, and the constant $\mu>0$ is the viscosity coefficient, which also serves as the magnetic diffusivity (or resistivity).
+where $\vv b$ is the magnetic field, $\vv v$ and $p$ are the velocity field and scalar pressure of the fluid respectively, and the constant $\mu>0$ is the viscosity coefficient, which also serves as the magnetic diffusivity (or resistivity).
+The system is supplemented with periodic boundary conditions for all unknowns in \eqref{eq:1}.